Equity Release Mortgages

 There are two main types of home equity release mortgages:

 - Home Reversion Mortgages – This involves you selling all or some of your property to a home reversion provider.
 The provider will pay you less than the current market rate, but you will have the right to remain in the property for as long as you want.
 When you pass away or move into a care home, your property is then sold, and the lender takes its share of the selling price.
-This scheme may also be restricted as well as some providers make these mortgages available to those who at least 60 or 65 and over.
+This scheme will also be restricted by the minimum age of the applicants.

 Equity Release Advice

-If you are considering taking out a lifetime mortgage, you will need to think about the effect of interest charges on the amount you owe, as the interest period remains open and only finishes after you have died or have gone into long term care.
-On average the interest rate on lifetime mortgages is higher than standard repayment mortgages.
+If you are considering taking out a lifetime mortgage, you will need to think about the effect of interest charges on the amount you owe, as the interest accumulates until the sale of the property which is usually after you have died or have gone into long term care.
+On average the interest rate on lifetime mortgages is higher than standard mortgages.
 The debt will therefore build up quicker, especially if you are allowing the interest to build up rather than paying it off.

-Get in touch with us today if you require equity release advice to speak to our mortgage advisors here at Stuart Brown Mortgage Services.
+Get in touch with us today if you require equity release advice so that we can refer you to a suitable specialist.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up the repayments on your mortgage.